Audio File (Trial). Can’t Be Bothered To Read? Click Play.

-I still don’t belive that the majority of benches built will ever require the top replacing, but it’s good peace of mind for the over thinkers.
-Also having this in mind will allow you to use your bench top in ways that you would never dream to do with a fully fledged hardwood top.
+I still don’t believe that the majority of workbenches built will ever require the top replacing, but it’s good peace of mind for the over thinkers.
+Also having this in mind will allow you to use your workbench top in ways that you would never dream to do with a fully fledged hardwood top.

 On the downside it would take a clever design to make a knock down bench with a planked top, but I’ve got my own gripe about them anyway.

-The planked top and the English style bench go hand in hand.
-The bench gets a lot of strength from the top this way unlike the table top situation which you have to allow slip and slide as it moves.
+The planked top and the English style workbench go hand in hand.
+The bench gets a lot of strength from the top this way, unlike the table top situation which you have to allow to slip and slide as the wood moves.

-There’s lots to talk about when it comes to different tops for different styles of benches, but this is the top I’d recommend you consider for an English style workbench.
+There’s lots to talk about when it comes to different tops for different styles of workbenches, but this is the top I’d recommend you consider for an English style workbench.

 Watch The Workbench Build – Our English Workbench Video Series takes you step by step through the build process of this bench, discussing the construction and detailing the hand tool methods.
 We also go through choosing the right dimensions for your workbench height, width & length and include PDF plans click for full details.